RoryEvers/make_10/README.md

 #### Welcome

-The Welcome message was designed to be brief and functional and was implemented to display ASCII art using the gem Artii (see below) and displays a short message explaining the program, before the menu appears.
+The welcome message method exists within the Welcome class and was designed to be brief and functional.
+It was implemented to display ASCII art using the gem Artii (see below) and displays a short message explaining the program, before the menu appears.

 #### Main Menu